Austin Macauley Publishers

-Austin Macauley Publishers Limited is a British vanity press with offices in London, New York and Sharjah.
+Austin Macauley Publishers Limited is a British book publisher with offices in London, New York and Sharjah.
 The company was founded in 2006 and publishes fiction and non-fiction books in English and Arabic languages.
-The company has been accused of being a vanity press by the Science Fiction and Fantasy Writers Association.

 Business model

-The company operates what it calls a 'hybrid' publishing model, claiming to offer some 'non-contributory', or traditional publishing contracts, and some 'partnership agreement' contracts, in which the author pays a part of the publication cost.
+The company operates what it calls a 'hybrid' publishing model, offering 'non-contributory', or traditional publishing contracts, and some 'partnership agreement' contracts, in which the author pays a part of the publication cost.

 According to Science Fiction and Fantasy Writers of America (SFFWA), the publisher is a vanity press which as of 2019 typically required fees of £1,275 to £7,700 from writers.
-In 2019, the Writer Beware blog (sponsored by SFFWA) reported that Austin Macauley was the vanity publisher which was the subject of the "most reports and questions", noting that the vast majority of deals involve the authors paying the company to have their book published.
+In 2019, the Writer Beware blog (sponsored by SFFWA) reported that Austin Macauley was the vanity publisher which was the subject of "most reports and questions", noting that the vast majority of deals involve the authors paying the company to have their book published.
 It was also discussed in a report by the Writers Guild of Great Britain and the Society of Authors, in which it was criticised for a lack of transparency regarding the cost to authors of publishing with the company.

 Notable authors

-Notable authors published by the company have included:
+Works by notable authors - ranging from academics, businessmen, professionals and experts in different fields, who are from different parts of the world, published by the company include: